Terriers

 Read on to find out more information about the Border Terrier.

-The Border Terrier was bred somewhere along the Scottish-English border.
-It is related to the Bedlington terrier and the Dandie Dinmont, which also originated from that location.
+The Border Terrier was bred along the Scottish-English border and is related to the Bedlington Terrier and the Dandie Dinmont, which also originated from that area.

-19th Century farmers in Scotland and England wanted an intelligent, athletic and loyal dog to protect their flocks and scare off predators.
-The ideal dog would have long enough legs to keep up with horses but small enough bodies to crawl into fox dens.
-The popular foxhounds that were found in the region were not considered suitable for their needs.
+In the 19th century, farmers in Scotland and England sought an intelligent, athletic, and loyal dog to protect their flocks and deter predators.
+They needed a dog with long enough legs to keep up with horses but small enough to crawl into fox dens.
+The popular foxhounds in the region were not suitable for these specific needs.

-And so, the Border Terrier was created.
-These purebred dogs were recognised by the United Kingdom's Kennel Club in 1920, and the Border Terrier Club was formed that same year.
-The American Kennel Club registered border terriers in 1930.
+To meet these requirements, the Border Terrier was developed.
+By carefully selecting traits such as stamina, loyalty, and agility, breeders created a dog that excelled in both hunting and companionship.
+These purebred dogs were recognized by the United Kingdom’s Kennel Club in 1920, and the Border Terrier Club was formed that same year.
+The American Kennel Club registered Border Terriers in 1930.

-Today the border terrier is well-loved across the world but still remains popular in the United Kingdom.
+Today, the Border Terrier is well-loved around the world but remains particularly popular in the United Kingdom.

 Despite being an active dog, your Border Terrier will cope well in an apartment, as long as it gets enough exercise.
 Border Terriers are well-suited to active families.
 Although a 30-minute walk will suffice, they thrive when going for runs or long hikes.